shihab-shamim/TasteTrail/README.md

 ###TasteTrail - Restaurant Web Experience

 ## Project Description
-This project is a **responsive website** built to fulfill the requirements of a job task, showcasing skills in React, UI/UX design, and web development.
-The application meets the following criteria:
+asteTrail is a sophisticated, responsive web platform created to elevate the digital presence of modern dining establishments.
+This website offers a seamless user experience that allows visitors to immerse themselves in the restaurant's ambiance, explore curated menus, and book reservations effortlessly.
+Key features include:

 - **Sticky Header** for consistent navigation.
 - **Tabbed About Section** with placeholder content.